We have five factories and 19 years of experience in plant extracts

 6. Serve hot, garnished with fresh herbs or a dollop of sour cream if desired.

-These recipes not only provide a high Lycopene content but also offer a variety of flavors and textures to keep your meals interesting.
-By incorporating these tomato soup recipes into your diet, you can enjoy the numerous health benefits associated with Lycopene while also satisfying your taste buds.
+These recipes not only provide a high lycopene content but also offer a variety of flavors and textures to keep your meals interesting.
+By incorporating these tomato soup recipes into your diet, you can enjoy the numerous health benefits associated with lycopene while also satisfying your taste buds.

 7. Conclusion and Recommendations